Problem: Drawing Antlers is Hard

 Once you are comfortable with this method, try new things, such as drawing antlers only halfway up the circle to create the rack of a young buck, drawing your oval as a loop, so antlers cross at the bottom, or attaching them to a deer or doodled deer trophy.

-You can use multiple shades of grey art markers to add depth and shading to your antlers, as shown below.
+You can use multiple shades of grey art markers to add depth and shading to your antlers, as shown below (learn more about using grey art markers tan depth and shading in my how to article).

 Drawing Leaf Laurel Wreaths